 Prior to the opening faceoff, Snider's life and commitment to his family, the Flyers and Philadelphia were chronicled during a two-minute video shown on the center ice scoreboard video screen with Billy Joel's "Souvenir" as the accompanying music.
-Following a moment of silence in Snider's memory, Lauren Hart, wearing an orange Flyers' jersey with No. 67 and Snider on the back, brought the emotions to another level by singing "God Bless America" along with the video of the late Kate Smith.
+Following a moment of silence in Snider's memory, Lauren Hart, wearing an orange Flyers' jersey with No. 67 and Snider on the back, brought the emotions to another level by singing "God Bless America".

 Hart, the daughter of late longtime Flyers radio and television broadcaster Gene Hart, also performed the duet with Smith prior to the Flyers' April 9 home game against the Pittsburgh Penguins.
 That day, Hart held up her cell phone to FaceTime with Snider, so he could hear and be part of it while sick at his home in Montecito, Calif.
 The Flyers defeated the Penguins 3-1 to clinch a berth in the Stanley Cup Playoffs and Snider passed away two days later.

 "The last week was a little tough," Flyers captain Claude Giroux said after the team's morning skate Monday.
 "It was tough on a lot of people.
 That includes our organization, anyone who was ever involved with the Flyers, ex-players that had a relationship with Mr. Snider.
 It's been pretty emotional."